-I was surprised that the zip failed on the left hipbelt pocket (possibly due to stuffing too much stuff in it over the years), and a number of bungee attachment points failed.
+I was surprised that the zip failed on the left hipbelt pocket (possibly due to me stuffing too much stuff in it over the years), and a number of bungee attachment points failed.
 However, neither of these issues caused too much of a problem.
 If I was walking this during the summer I could have used a smaller lighter pack.
 I would happily take it again; It’s expensive in the UK but I cannot think of a better choice of pack.

 Rucksack waterproof liner – Sea to Summit (Small)

 I love this tent as it is so quick to put up and take down.
-The flysheet and inner go up together in only a couple of minutes.
-I often put it up on a lunch break to dry it as it was so easy – I doubt I would have bothered to do this with a tent that was more complex to pitch
+The flysheet and inner tent go up together in only a couple of minutes.
+I often put it up on a lunch break to dry it as it’s so easy – I doubt I would have bothered to do this with a tent that was more complex to pitch

 I always felt safe in this tent when the weather was bad and it was small enough that I could usually find a pitch for it easily.
 It has no signs of wear and I would happily take it again.
-I cannot think of a better choice for this time of year, but I would consider a tent with a full mesh inner in warmer weather.
+I cannot think of a better choice for this time of year, but I would consider a tent with a more mesh on the inner in warmer weather.
 I recommend this tent but if buying it again I would buy the Nordisk Telemark 1 LW instead of the ULW because it’s a lot cheaper and not much heavier (60g ish).
 I might even consider the Nordisk Telemark 2 if I wanted more room or the option of a 2 person tent.